Errant Golf Ball Damage? Here’s Everything You Need to Know

 If you're the homeowner, this is probably not the answer you're searching for.
 The good news is, your homeowners insurance may help.
 The bad news is, depending on your deductible and the cost of the damage, you could be better off simply paying out of pocket.

-The 10 Straightest Golf Balls of 2023 to Fight Slices and Hooks
+The 10 Straightest Golf Balls of 2024 to Fight a Slice

 What Should You Do if You Cause Property Damage From an Errant Shot?